 In accordance with the Oklahoma Constitution, the assessment rate for real and personal property set by each county must be within a range established by the State Board of Equalization.
-As a result of passage of State Question No. 675 on November 5, 1996, the Oklahoma Constitution was amended to provide that the allowable range for real property be placed between ten percent (10.0%) and thirteen and one-half percent (13.5%) and the range for personal property be set between ten percent (10.0%) and fifteen percent (15.0%).
-Beginning January 1, 1997, the percentage at which real or personal property is assessed within a county shall not be increased except upon approval by a majority of the registered voters of the county, voting at an election called for that purpose by a majority of county commissioners, or upon a petition initiated by not less than ten percent (10.0%) of the registered voters of the county based on the total number of votes cast at the last general election for the county office receiving the highest number votes at the election.
-In no event shall the percentage be increased by more than one percentage point per year or increase in excess of the aforementioned assessment ranges for personal and real property.
+As a result of passage of State Question No. 675 on November 5, 1996, the Oklahoma Constitution was amended to provide that the allowable range for real property be placed between 10.00 percent and 13.50 percent and the range for personal property be set between 10.00 percent and 15.00 percent.
+Beginning January 1, 1997, the percentage at which real or personal property is assessed within a county shall not be increased except upon approval by a majority of the registered voters of the county, voting at an election called for that purpose by a majority of county commissioners, or upon a petition initiated by not less than 10.00 percent of the registered voters of the county based on the total number of votes cast at the last general election for the county office receiving the highest number votes at the election.
+In no event shall the percentage be increased by more than one percentage point per year or increased in excess of the aforementioned assessment ranges for personal and real property.
 The percentage at which real or personal property is assessed within a county may be decreased within the limitations (assessment ranges) without approval of the voters of the county.

 Also, as provided by State Question No. 675, all other property (primarily public service property) assessed by the State Board of Equalization shall be assessed at the percentage of its fair cash value, estimated at the price it would bring at a fair voluntary sale, at which it was assessed on January 1, 1996.
-Consequently, the assessment rates on public service property and on airlines and railroads included in the public service category were set at 22.85% and 11.84%, respectively.
+Consequently, the assessment rates on public service property and on airlines and railroads included in the public service category were set at 22.85 percent and 11.84 percent, respectively.